 Several types of benign tumors can form beneath the toenail.
 These tumors can cause pain and toenail separation from the toe.

 Systemic disease causes

-There are some chronic diseases which can affect the skin and toenails.
+There are some chronic diseases that can affect the skin and toenails.
 Thus, causing pain and changes in the structure of the nails.
 These diseases comprise sarcoidosis and psoriasis.

 Possible toenail pain conditions